PurpleMB/purplemb.github.io/_posts/2025-03-19-shadow-falls.markdown

 </p>

 <p>
-Moving now to perhaps the greatest failure point of Shadow Falls: its world design.
-The world design of Shadow Falls serves as a microcosm of many of the design issues that held the game back in spite of its better ideas.
+Moving now to perhaps the greatest failure point of <span class="book-title">Shadow Falls</span>: its world design.
+The world design of <span class="book-title">Shadow Falls</span> serves as a microcosm of many of the design issues that held the game back in spite of its better ideas.
 Simply put: it doesn't help the player have fun.
 Many players were left stumbling around a relatively barren, if pretty, world trying to find where exactly we had hidden the fun stuff.
 </p>

 <ul class="img-row">